JGrana01/huetil/README.md

 _xy_ - set the color based on the CIE X and Y values.
 The two values need to be seperated by a colin (:) i.e. 0.312:0.423   +/-<0.0 - 1.0>

+_rgb_ - set the color based on RGB (Red Green Blue) values.
+Each R,G,B must be between 0 and 255

 _trans_ - The duration of the transition from the light’s current state to the new state.
 This is given as a multiple of 100ms and defaults to 4 (400ms).

 ### **play (light|group (ID or Name) (effect) _argument_**